Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Introduction

-This study presents a new framework for comparing the causal anatomies of multiple treatments through the use of causal mediation analysis.
+This study focuses on comparing the causal anatomies of multiple treatments through the use of causal mediation analysis.
 It proposes a novel set of comparative causal mediation (CCM) estimands that compare the mediation effects of different treatments via a common mediator.
-In addition, the value of the method is enhanced by the fact that, as this study shows, these CCM estimands can be estimated under fewer threats to internal validity than individual causal mediation effects.
+Specifically, these estimands take the form of ratios between mediation effects.
+In addition, the value of this approach is enhanced by the fact that, as this study shows, these CCM estimands can be estimated under fewer threats to internal validity than individual causal mediation effects.
 Specifically, consistent estimation of individual causal mediation effects requires the strong and nonrefutable assumption of no unobserved confounding of the mediator-outcome relationship.
 In contrast, this study derives the properties of a set of estimators for the CCM estimands and shows these estimators to be consistent (or conservative) under assumptions that do not require the absence of unobserved confounding of the mediator-outcome relationship.
-The study also derives the finite-sample properties of these estimators, showing how adjustments can be made to improve their central tendencies in small samples.

 The estimators are easy to understand and implement, thereby providing researchers with a simple, reliable, and systematic method of comparing, discovering, and testing the causal mechanism differences between multiple treatments.
-An original application, investigating the effect of international legality on the domestic political costs that democratic governments suffer for violating foreign policy commitments, is presented to illustrate the method.
-Software is also offered to implement the method.